This is one of Sabine’s favourite complaint email examples of all times.

 Unfortunately in this business we have come to learn that not all cats and dogs, kittens and puppies like the same food.
 It sounds like it might be your kittens personal preference as they like the chicken flavour.

 OK.
 Doesn’t look like that food is ever going to change, and we’re stuck with a ¾-full bag.
 Happy World Cat Day?
 Not so sure.

 Dear Mungo and Teazer,

-I’m really sorry that find our salmon food somehow fishy.
+I’m really sorry that find our salmon food somewhat fishy.
 Thanks for letting us know!

 I’ve asked Peter, Paul and Mary to check the recipe again.
 We want to make sure you and other kittens polish their plates and grow into strong, happy cats.

 We had a great World Cat Day — Felix got a new catnip mouse, and we had fun playing all afternoon.
 How about you?